How To Remove Ripoff Reports on Google

 Opinions expressed in the article are those of the guest author and not necessarily Search Engine Land.

-Article by Kenton Hutcherson is the founder of Hutcherson Law in Dallas, Texas.
-He works nationally on Internet law issues such as defamation, copyright infringement, trademark infringement, and disputes related to affiliate marketing, domain names and email marketing.
+Kenton Hutcherson, the founder of Hutcherson Law in Dallas, Texas, wrote the article.
+He works nationally on Internet law issues, including defamation, copyright infringement, trademark infringement, and disputes related to affiliate marketing, domain names, and email marketing.